image

 Added to collection

-Debbie Tarsitano blue pansy flower faceted paperweight.
+Debbie Tarsitano bee and flowers faceted paperweight.

 Artist: Debbie Tarsitano